picodegallo/nom-de-plume/README.md

 * localtunnel 3000
 * copy the localtunnel URL into twilio

+## need to test

+* test that the STOP logic works
+    * some way to delete your account

 ## TODOS

-* some way to delete your account
 * figure out deploying
-* story show page
-    * links to contributors' show pages
+    * errors in production?
 * meta
-    * make a speaker deck
     * move phone numbers to application.yml
-    * add instructions on how to start our application to this readme
-* remove phone number column from line
-* user user_story table
+    * add an about page
 * make a note in gallery when stuff ended
-* make waiting on...'s dots animated
-* add an about page
-* test that the STOP logic works
+* align forms for kristen

 ## DONE

 * give list of commands at registration
 * if some rando texts in, reject it
 * text PASS to pass your turn
+* add instructions on how to start our application to this readme
+* remove phone number column from line
+* user user_story table
+* make a speaker deck